cimug-org/CIMTool-Builders-Library/README.md

 Finally, **CIMTool** internally passes along the following parameters into all XSLT builders:

 - **baseURI** - the baseURI is the namespace specified in the Namespace field on the Profile Summary tab for a profile.
+- **ontologyURI** - the ontologyURI is the namespace URI specified at the time a CIM schema is imported into a CIMTool project.
+It is the URI that appears in the 'Namespace URI' field on properties dialog for the schema.
 - **envelope** - the envelope is the value specified in the Name field on the Description tab for the profile
 - **copyright** - the text of a multi-line copyright if one is configured for the project.
 - **copyright-single-line** - the text of a single-line copyright if one is configured for the project.